etsuo/generator-hybrid/README.md

    "initGit": true
 }
 ```
 You can include as many or as few of these options as you want to override.
+What's show above are the defaults the generator will fall back to if you don't specify an override in `.hydbridconfig.json`.

 Keep in mind that the license types should be valid [SPDX values](https://spdx.org/licenses/).
 If you do not wish to extend licensing rights to others, you should include "UNLICENSED" as an option.
 For version numbers, you must provide a valid [node semver](https://github.com/npm/node-semver).